No slides are available in this gallery

 Read More About Ed Zurey

-Ed is currently a full time federal employee with duties as the Human Resources Director for Chicago's Jesse Brown VA Medical Center.
+Ed is currently a full time federal employee with duties as the Human Resources Director for the VA Salt Lake City Health Care System.

 A life-long proponent of continuing education, Ed is the recipient of a Master of Science degree in Physics from the U.S. Naval Postgraduate School, Monterey, California; a Master of Science degree in National Security Strategy from the National War College in Washington, D.C.; a Master in Business Administration concentrating in Maritime Economics and Ports Management from Old Dominion University, Norfolk, Virginia, and a Master of Education degree in education technology from Montana State University – Billings.
 He is currently a Doctoral candidate in Education, Adult and Higher Education Administration, at Montana State University, Bozeman, Montana.